An email is sent out to all

 selected from the top of the nomination pool.
 The nominations, received by the faculty with the highest amount of votes, are then weighted with the number of

-students taught in the previous four quarters using course load/FTE data from
+students taught in the previous three semesters using course load/FTE data from

 the Office of Institutional Research.
 This generates a score that factors the